 Through the bitterness and struggle, you can find your inner strength.
-I was so exhausted and sore, but I pushed myself far beyond what I taught was possible before I came here.
-I practiced kung fu and tai chi for 6 hours a day.
+I was so exhausted and sore, but I pushed myself far beyond what I taught was ever possible.
+We practiced kung fu and tai chi for 6 hours a day.
 I honestly never felt so badass in my life.
 I was so excited to see my progress over the weeks.
 Not only was I able to last longer but one day I was totally caught by surprise when I lifted my leggings, there was this bulge coming out of my leg, I yelled “What is that?!!
 OMG I have muscles!!!”.

 This is coming from the girl who had her gym teacher in school tell her to get a doctors excuse to not continue gym class (yes I was that bad at it).
 I have come a long way and a lot of what I accomplished started in my mind.
 I became more confident in my abilities and also in myself.
 If you don’t listen to your fears, you will notice you are so much stronger physically and mentally than what you thought, you are the warrior of your life.